Foreign Military Sales Act of 1971

 The H.R.
 15628 legislation supported multilateral discussions between countries concerning the control of conventional armaments and restraints for the worldwide arms trade.
-The United States legislation provided provisions for negotiations with the Soviet Union on the limitation of arm shipments to the Middle East and global trade of international fighter aircraft.
+The United States legislation provided provisions for negotiations with the Soviet Union on the limitation of arms shipments to the Middle East and global trade of international fighter aircraft.
 The Act of Congress authorized a repeal of the Gulf of Tonkin Resolution.

 The H.R.
 15628 bill was passed by the 91st U.S. Congressional session and endorsed by the 37th President of the United States Richard M. Nixon on January 12, 1971.

 Provisions of the Act

 The Foreign Military Sales Act of 1971 appropriations and resolutions as stated by the Act.